Flow Authoring

 :slugand:name - set

-:concurrency - add
+:concurrency - declare setup in

-:requires - implement
+- implement

 :flowwith deterministic logic